 Many of you already know this, but my kids are students of Sandy Hook School.
 On Friday, when the joyful learning environment was shattered by violence, my son was in his classroom.
-He heard screams over the intercom and gunshots.
+He heard screams and gunshots.
 His teacher, to whom I am forever indebted, hurried the students into their safe corner where they ducked down so the shooter wouldn’t see them.
 Will stayed there, huddled with his classmates, with his back pressed against a cabinet.
 His teacher comforted the children, keeping them quiet during the horrific chaos.
 Down the hall, my cousin’s son sat huddled with other students in his kindergarten room while their teacher quietly read stories to keep them calm.

 I can’t begin to imagine what those moments were like for Will, our cousin, their friends, teachers, the whole school.